DylanSchmidt2/Challenge-4-repo/README.md

 If a dev were to implement only those 2 things, it would drastically change the replayabilty and overall depth of the entire app.

+ *P.S I deliberately made 2 of these questions really opinionated to make the quiz less boring for users and the grader.*
 Link to site: https://dylanschmidt2.github.io/Challenge-4-repo/

 ### Thanks to: